evamariaa/evamariaa.github.io/_pages/education_experience.md

 {% include base_path %}

+Below is a summary of the positions I held and my education.
+For a full CV, please download the most recent version <a href="https://evamariaa.github.io/files/Ahrer_CV_22Sep25.pdf">here</a>.

 ## Positions
 * since July 2025: Minerva Fast Track Junior Research Group Leader
   * Max Planck Institut for Astronomy (MPIA)